mulgadc/maggie/README.md

 MAGGIE_BEADS_DIR=/path/to/your/repo ./maggie
 ```

-The compiled SPA is embedded with `go:embed`, so the result is one self-contained binary with no runtime assets to ship. `make build` compiles the frontend only when it is missing; after editing anything under `frontend/`, run `make build-ui` to pick the change up.
+The compiled SPA is embedded with `go:embed`, so the result is one self-contained binary with no runtime assets to ship.

 To build the container image instead: